 Every breakroom, no matter the size, should have at least one handsink available for employees to rinse out or wash their dirty dishes and their hands.
 The most common type of handsink used in a break room is a drop-in hand sink that sits in a countertop cutout.

 Unfortunately, dirty dishes do not wash themselves, so most break rooms will have either a sink or dishwasher to handle the task.
-If you are a smaller company, you should be able to get by with a residential dishwasher, but if you have a large workforce or are providing meals to the public, a commercial dishwasher may be necessary.
+If you are a smaller company, you should be able to get by with a residential dishwasher, or an undercounter dish machine, but if you have a large workforce or are providing meals to the public, a commercial dishwasher may be necessary.